 In a stand mixer or mixing bowl, combine oil, Cointreau, buttermilk, yolks, and vanilla.
 Beat 2 minutes with a paddle attachment or with a hand mixer at medium speed.
 In another bowl, sift together (or use a wire whisk like I do to avoid sifting) sugar, flour cocoa, baking soda and salt.

 With mixer on LOW speed, add one third of the sifted dry ingredients to oil mixture and beat until blended.
 Then add one third of the hot water and slowly combine these (you don’t want the hot water to splatter on you…ouch!).
 Continue this process, scraping down the bowl often until all ingredients have been add and mixed.

-Pour equal amounts of batter into the prepared cake pan(s) Bake at 325 for 45-50 minutes for the bundt cake or 35 minutes for the layer cakes, testing the cake for doneness (clean toothpick and cake should be springy when you lightly touch it).
+Pour equal amounts of batter into the prepared cake pan(s) Bake at 325 for 45-50 minutes for the bundt cake or 35 minutes for the layer cakes (or 20-25 minutes for Cupcakes), testing the cake for doneness (clean toothpick and cake should be springy when you lightly touch it).
 Cool in pans on racks 15 minutes then transfer to a wire rack, remove cakes and cool completely.

 For the frosting: In the bowl of a stand mixer fitted with a paddle attachment beat together the butter and cream cheese until smooth.
 Add the Cointreau and sifted powdered sugar and beat to oblivion until you have a nice smooth frosting.
 If it is too runny, add powdered sugar 1/4 c. at a time until the thickness you need for frosting.
 For the bundt cake, I put the frosting into a ziploc bag fitted with a large piping tip and piped the big swoops of frosting in a zigzag motion.
 Don’t let your frosting sit out and get soft.
 It’s much better to work with it when it’s cold and a little bit thick/firm.